 I would quickly think about an answer but it was not specific enough to provide real answers to these questions.
 I would think, cool I totally just answered the question and then I’d move on.
 About a minute later I would come across another question and the same thing would happen.
 I’d answer it in my head and move along.

 Fairies came out of the sky, the genie came out of his lamp and granted me wishes and I got to chill at the end of a rainbow with a leprechaun drinking Guinness and eating Lucky Charms with my large pot o’ gold.

 Wait… that didn’t happen.
 Maybe this whole Lucid Dreaming this is making me go crazy?

 I didn’t reach my goal of “making more money” because I wasn’t specific about how much more money I wanted to make.
 I wasn’t magically meeting new girls who were both sexy and smart because I didn’t specify what I considered sexy and smart.
-I wasn’t attracting my ideal client because I thought everyone was my potential client.
+And I wasn’t attracting my ideal client because I thought everyone was my potential client.

 It wasn’t until about 2 months ago that I decided I wanted to do something differently.
 It all started when I wrote the post on 101 Reasons Why I Do the Things I Do.

 I actually took action on something that a mentor of mine told me to do.
-I was told to write down a list of the reasons I do the things I do.
+Have been told to write down a list of the reasons I do the things I do.
 After physically writing the list, which took me a lot longer than I thought, I was able to clearly see things.
 I started to understand why I think the way I do and realized the importance of actually doing the activities that I was always told to do.
 It clears up space in your brain for better stuff!

 The next things I started doing was asking myself questions about what I really wanted accomplished.
 I wrote down some monetary goals that I wanted to achieve as well as some goals with meeting and attracting the right type of girls.